-• Obtain an IP address for the administration server you will use for the cluster.

-All Oracle WebLogic Server instances in a cluster use the same administration server for configuring and monitoring.
-When you add servers to a cluster, you must specify the administration server that each will use.
+Obtain an IP address for the Admin Server you will use for the cluster.
+All Oracle WebLogic Server instances in a cluster use the same Admin Server for configuring and monitoring.
+When you add servers to a cluster, you must specify the Admin Server that each will use.